 The students will be managing their own productions, with the guidance and support of an Advisory Board of professional theater/music/dance/art mentors and advisors, as well as business and technical professionals.
 Key artistic positions on our productions will be supported by our Artist-In-Residence program.

-While the Free Theatre is a peer to peer educational program created to foster a community of artists, adult mentorship from at least one professional will be maintained for all rehearsals, master classes, workshops, and performances.
+While the Free Theatre is a peer-to-peer educational program created to foster a community of artists, adult mentorship from at least one professional will be maintained for all rehearsals, master classes, workshops, and performances.
 The safety, well-being, and consistent guidance of our students is of the utmost importance at the Free Theatre.

--- A volunteer Advisory Board of professionals to mentor and donate time to teach master classes for the students
+-- A volunteer Advisory Board of professionals to mentor and donate time to teach master classes

 Application to the company is open to students ages 13-19, with audition information posted here on our website.
 Company auditions will be held in person in late August.
 Once the company is established for the year, casting decisions will be made by the artistic team of each production (once in September and once in Dec/Jan)